mitch-codes/alx-system_engineering-devops/0x09-web_infrastructure_design/0-simple_web_stack.md

 A database is a collection of data that is stored in an organized and structural manner, usually in rows and columns.

 MYSQL is a Database Management System (DBMS) that is used to access said data.
 The web server usually accesses this data with the help of a server side language such as with PHP or Perl, this information is then added to dynamic web pages and returned back to the user.

+# Issues of the above infrastructure

+- SPOF (Single Point of Failure): there is a SPOF in this scenario since we only have one server, if anything happens to the server then the entire system fails
+- Downtime: since we only have one server, the server will have to be shut down during maintenance and deployment of some code may force us to restart the sever.
+- inability to scale: having one server puts a limitation on how much data and traffic the system can handle and so the more users and data is needed the less effective the above infrastructure will be.